 Signature Line: Sender's name, signature, and other details of contact

 The Perfect Email Writing

 Email writing is a vital aspect of business communication.
-And thanks to what's often seen as the mysteries of English grammar and the subtleties of the written word, it can be a daily struggle.
-That's especially true if you have to motivate busy people to respond or address a potentially touchy subject.
 To write a great email, you need to know two things: common mistakes to avoid, and next-level strategies to get ahead.